Chattanooga Algerian Henna Ceremony

 Monday arrived and as I prepared for their wedding I couldn’t wait.
 I bought a new dress for this event and was excited to wear it.
 I mean, who else gets to go to a black-tie event on a Monday?

 When I arrived at the Read House, in Chattanooga, TN, I was greeted by their amazing staff.
 They parked my car and offered assistance to get me to the bride’s quarters.
 I walked into the hotel and was amazed.
-The chandeliers, the green velvet seating, the artwork, and all the decor, was so pretty.
+The chandeliers, the green velvet seating, the artwork, and all the decor, were so pretty.

-After we photographers all four of Sonya’s outfits and accessories it was time for Afeef and Sonya’s first look.
-We photographed their first look and it was then time for the ceremony to start.
+After we photographed all four of Sonya’s outfits and accessories it was time for Afeef and Sonya’s first look.
+We photographed their first look and it was time for the ceremony to start.
 I wish I could put into words the energy and feeling as the couple walked into the room.
 Their video will be ready soon and you’ll understand what I mean!
 There was cheering, there was yelling, there was clapping and dancing!
 Guys, I get excited about just talking about it, even now!

 Their henna ceremony was amazing!
 The whole night was nothing but a true celebration.
 The whole night was full of high energy and love.
 One of my favorite parts of the ceremony was when they recognized all the countries represented.
 In all, there were 18 countries!
 Ah, if you know me THAT is my jam.
 Everyone coming together as one!
 Another favorite part of the night for me was the money dance.
 It’s a part of the night where the family showers (literally) with money.
 They were throwing money on them that they had brought in suitcases!